-- 1. Students have 2 class days to make up the work for each class day absent, not including the day of return.
+- 1. Students have 2 class days to make-up the work for each class day absent, not including the day of return.
 However, previously assigned work is due the day of return.
 These deadlines may be extended by the principal for extenuating circumstances. - 2.
-Policy 5.5 (Attendance Policy) and State Statute endorse the concept of a pattern of non-attendance.
-The threshold for determining a pattern of non-attendance is reached when a student accumulates 30 hours of absences during a marking period (excused, unexcused, tardiness, and early sign outs.)
-For any unexcused absences that fall within these 30 hours, students will be allowed to make up work for full credit and grade.
-Make up work for all other unexcused absences will not be allowed unless the principal/designee determines there are extenuating circumstances. - 3.
+Make-up work for credit and grade is only allowed for excused absences. - 3.
 Students who are assigned in-school suspension are expected to be in school.
 These students must complete assignments and turn in work daily. - 4.
-Students who are assigned out-of-school suspension and who attend alternative-to-suspension programs are allowed to make up work.
+Students who are assigned out-of-school suspension and who attend alternative-to-suspension programs are allowed to make-up work.
 (Alternatives to out-of-school suspension may include in-school suspension, Saturday School, off-campus alternative-to-suspension programs, and community partnership alternative-to-suspension programs.)
-Students who elect not to participate in alternative-to-suspension programs will be marked suspended; however, they will be allowed to make up work, which will be due on the date of return from the suspension. - 5.
+Students who elect not to participate in alternative-to-suspension programs will be marked suspended. - 5.
 For Secondary Only, when class work is not completed for a marking period due to excused absences, a grade of "I" may be given.
 Students must complete the work prior to the end of the next marking period and may earn a grade to replace the "I." In extenuating circumstances, the principal has the authority to extend the deadline.
 But in most cases, when these deadlines are not met, the "I" changes to an "F" and may cause a semester course failure.
 If and when the class is repeated and students earn a grade, the "I" or the "F" will not be counted in computing grade point averages. - 6.
 For Secondary Only, when a semester exam is not completed, a grade of "I" is given.
 If students are absent on an exam day, the exam must be made up in order for credit to be given.
-For each semester exam day students are absent, they will have 2 days to make up the exam, not including the day of return.
+For each semester exam day students are absent, they will have 2 days to make-up the exam, not including the day of return.
 These deadlines may be extended by the principal for extenuating circumstances.